Chapter Twenty Three: Gratitude

 We drank it all in.
 We had dreamed of this day, the day Steve could walk down the hospital halls with us, hug his nurses, and then go home.
 We took our time.
 There was none of the rushing that we had experienced when Steve had been transferred from floor to floor.
 It was time to relish the moment, feel the gratitude, and share our love with the people that had shown up for us, who had experienced our most intimate life moments with us, and whispered comfort in a darkened room in the middle of the night as fatigue and a very sick man wore us all down.
 These amazing people had been our guides as we navigated our way into a new way of living.
 They had given their all and it had paid off.
 We gave them our hugs, our respect, and a big box of holiday sweets that had been made with lots of love.

 Our final stop was the cafeteria for one last hospital meal.
-Steve had longed to eat there on those days when he wasn’t allowed food or ice water.
+We had eaten wonderful food here and we felt fortunate each day we ate here to have found a hospital with great food.
+Steve had heard us talk about it and had longed to eat there on those days when he wasn’t allowed food or ice water.
 We wanted him to finally eat the foods that had comforted us when we had needed the comfort.
 The four of us sat at the table we had made ours during our stay.
 It was getting late, so the dinner rush was over.
 The cafeteria was quiet as we sat and talked about how good it felt to have Steve there with us eating a huge plate of comforting food.

 Time stood still.
 We had cried in this place.
 This was where we had come when we couldn’t handle the bad news of the day.
 We had eaten forbidden foods, foods we never allowed ourselves to eat at home, like biscuits smothered in gravy, enchiladas covered in gooey cheese, cherry Pepsi with french fries, and char-broiled, non-organic hamburgers.
 All the things that comforted our scared and weary souls.
 We had also celebrated in this place when the news was good.
 This was where family and friends had met us to celebrate the baby steps in Steve’s recovery.